ammar-tanwar/bloglearnbay/posts/what-is-data-science-uncovering-the-explicit-truth.md

 2. **A scope of unlimited network optimization-**

 An unlimited optimization of the network makes customers happier.
 It boosts efficiency to gain maximum revenue.
-Telecom companies also have the feature to combine performance networks with internal data, i.e, marketing strategies, external data, i.e., seasonal trends, redirect resources, i.e., capital investment for hotspot networks.
+Telecom companies also have the feature to combine performance networks with internal data, i.e marketing strategies, external data, seasonal trends, redirect resources, capital investment for hotspot networks.

 The cost of these services by telecom companies can go up when it is not utilized, reaches the maximum level, or are overtaxed.
 In previous years, telecom industries have solved this issue by adding caps on data and developing tier pricing models.
 In the near future, the utilization of predictive analytics and real-time data can help companies to analyze consumer behavior and create personalized network service policies.
 This analysis can also help in damage control, for example